Thesis Planning Winter 2016

 Centralize your materials, keep like documents together, and keep your data together and organized.
 Wait until the very end of the process to merge your multiple files together.

-Attend a workshop to learn how to use technology tools to simplify the publishing process!
+Meet with a Help Desk Services Professional to learn how to use technology tools to simplify the formatting and publishing process!

 Backup your Thesis